 How much do annuities pay monthly?

 The payout from an annuity is based on several factors, including your age, gender, and interest rates at the time of purchase.
-For example, according to our study of 326 annuities from 57 annuity providers, a 65-year-old who invests $100,000 in an immediate annuity could get about $561 per month for life ($6,732 per year).
+For example, according to our study of 326 annuities from 57 annuity providers, a 65-year-old who invests $100,000 in an immediate annuity could get about $561 monthly for life ($6,732 per year).

 Related Reading